 - are making satisfactory progress in their program.

 Coverage is provided for the full academic year or on a semester-by-semester basis, depending on the nature of the student’s assistantship or fellowship.
 Coverage may also be provided to Ph.D. students who do not meet these criteria, particularly if they are supported by an external fellowship or internship that does not provide health insurance coverage.
 Ph.D. students who are not automatically eligible may, with the support of their program and school, petition the Graduate Office for health insurance coverage.
+Petitions must be received before the Student Health Insurance Plan enrollment deadline.
 Full-time Ph.D. students who do not receive health insurance coverage may still enroll in the Student Health Insurance Plan and pay the premiums themselves.